Intentionally Defective Grantor Trust: What You Need to Know

 An IDGT can be a SLAT (Spousal Lifetime Access Trust).
 It just means that the beneficiary of the IDGT will be the grantor’s spouse.
 The spouse will be a permissible beneficiary of the trust, as will their descendants.

 An IDGT can also be a pot trust.
 A pot trust is a trust with multiple beneficiaries that makes distributions at the trustee's discretion.
-Meaning the assets in the IDGT can be dispersed amongst different beneficiaries.
+This means that the assets in the IDGT can be dispersed amongst different beneficiaries.

 What Makes an IDGT a Dynasty Trust?

-An IDGT trust becomes a Dynasty Trust when it passes down to more than one generation.
+An IDGT trust becomes a Dynasty Trust when it is passed down to more than one generation.
 Many affluent families use Dynasty Trusts to continuously transfer the assets to their descendants without paying estate tax on them over the years.

 Can You Transfer Life Insurance Into an IDGT?